durhenkd/Young-Family-Feud/README.md

   $ sudo apt install Node.js
   $ sudo apt install npm
   ```
-  The check for correct installation: ` $ Node.js -v && npm --version `
+  Then check for correct installation: ` $ Node.js -v && npm --version `

 ## Run the game

-After you installed all the prerequisites just type the following command to install all the dependencies:
+After you installed all the prerequisites just type the following command while in the cloned folder to install all the dependencies (It is only neccessary to be executed once):
 ```
 $ npm install
 ```
-It is only neccessary to be executed once.

 Then to actually run the game: